hanruihua/ir-sim/README_dev.md

 - [x] Attribute of the obstacles and robots
 - [x] robot description
 - [x] Construct the object base class for the robot and obstacles
+- [ ] All the rotation and translation can be represented by the homogeneous transformation matrix
 - [ ] transfer the function from the previous version
 - [ ] Maze generator
 - [ ] real robot size (LIMO, BYD)